DISSERTATION APPLICATION INSTRUCTIONS Deadlines

 - Description of how the dissertation work will facilitate and enhance the applicant's career plans and contribute to the field of study

 Applicants may wish to ask their dissertation adviser or a professor in their discipline to review the proposed plan (especially for substance, clarity, and organization) prior to submission.
-Annotated Bibliography (two to four sentences each for no more than ten key sources, including primary and secondary sources)
+Annotated Bibliography: Two to four sentences each for no more than ten key sources, including primary and secondary sources, which are the most important in shaping the current status of the problem which the applicant will be studying (no maximum page limit beyond the limit of the ten key sources, 12-point font, entries may be single-spaced)

 - Supplementary Materials

 References: Names and contact information of a minimum of three (maximum of five) individuals who will upload a letter of recommendation on the applicant's behalf (four letters are highly recommended).
-Applications with fewer than three letters submitted by letter writers by January 9, 2018 will not be reviewed.
+Applications with fewer than three letters submitted by letter writers by January 8, 2019 at 5 PM EST will not be reviewed.

 - One of the letter writers should be the applicant's dissertation adviser.